HeadphoneCairn/Roudi/README.md

   2. MIDI note 60 = C4 = middle C = 261.63Hz, MIDI note 69 = A4 = 440.00Hz
   We chose this convention.
 - If you change the MIDI channels of your MIDI instruments, its Roudi channel name will no longer correspond.
 The easiest way to correct is, is to go into the old name in SINGLE and save it to the new channel number.
-- Every time you change the midi configuration, for instance by selecting a channel in single or multi, change octave, velocity, setting, ... note offs are sent to all active MIDI channels.
+- Every time you change the midi configuration, for instance by selecting a channel in single or multi, changing octave, velocity, setting, ... note offs are sent to all active MIDI channels.
 So, basically when you change stuff, any note you are holding on your keyboard will be terminated.
 - Panic is implemented by sending an *All Sound Off* message to all 16 output channels.
 Sadly, not all synthesizers have a full MIDI implementation and might ignore the *All Sound Off* message.